shgutte/wiseconnect/examples/snippets/wlan/twt_use_case_remote_app/readme.md

 ## Purpose/Scope

-The **TWT Use Case Remote App** application has TCP and UDP server sockets which sends a trigger over the TCP socket once a TCP client is connected and receives TCP Data in Door lock scenario and UDP Data in camera scenario..
+The **TWT Use Case Remote App** is an application that utilizes both TCP and UDP server sockets.
+Once a TCP client is connected, a trigger is sent over the TCP socket.
+Following this, in the scenario of a door lock, TCP data is received, while UDP data is received in the case of a camera.
+This application does **not** include TWT sleep feature and is intended to be used in conjunction with the TWT Use Case Demo App.

 ## Prerequisites/Setup Requirements